Cerkoryn/PrivacyWallet/Catalyst_Proposal.md

 Month 13-18: Ongoing maintenance and support
 Budget:

-The total budget for this project is estimated at $500,000.
+The total budget for this project is estimated at $XXX.
 This includes funding for the research and development of privacy technologies, the design and development of the wallet, testing and debugging, user documentation and support, and ongoing maintenance and support.

 ### Conclusion: